Interstate Intercollegiate Athletic Conference: History

-The IIAC was formed in April 1908 with eight charter members: Illinois State Normal University (now Illinois State University), Illinois Wesleyan University, Bradley Polytechnic Institute (now Bradley University), Millikin University, Monmouth College, Knox College, Lombard College and Illinois College.
+The IIAC was formed in April 1908 with eight charter members: Bradley Polytechnic Institute (now Bradley University), Illinois College, Illinois State Normal University (now Illinois State University), Illinois Wesleyan University, Knox College, Lombard College, Millikin University and Monmouth College.
 The first track meet was held on May 22, 1908.
 The group quickly expanded.
 Eastern Illinois State Teachers College (now Eastern Illinois University) and Western Illinois University joined in 1912 and 1914 respectively.

 In 1920, the name "Illinois Intercollegiate Athletic Conference" was adopted, providing the initials IIAC.
 Conference membership reached a peak of 23 member schools in 1928, when virtually all of the small colleges in Illinois were included.

-Private schools withdrew during much of the 1930s, until in 1942 only the five state schools remained: Illinois State University, Eastern Illinois University, Northern Illinois University, Southern Illinois University Carbondale and Western Illinois University.
+Private schools withdrew during much of the 1930s, until in 1942 only the five state schools remained: Eastern Illinois University, Illinois State University, Northern Illinois University, Southern Illinois University Carbondale and Western Illinois University.
 In 1950, the league name became the Interstate Intercollegiate Athletic Conference, when Central Michigan University and Eastern Michigan University brought the membership to seven.
 In 1961-62, Eastern Michigan University and Southern Illinois University Carbondale withdrew; Northern Illinois University followed in 1965-66.
 The conference disbanded at the end of the 1969-70 academic year.